Star Trek: The Next Generation season 3: Casting

 Season three saw the return of Gates McFadden to the main cast role of Dr. Beverly Crusher.

 Gates McFadden returned to the role of Doctor Beverly Crusher in the third season, the character had been written out for season two and replaced with Diana Muldaur playing Doctor Katherine Pulaski.
 Roddenberry had ensured that Crusher was not written out permanently to allow for her return in the future.
 Keith DeCandido blamed her departure on Maurice Hurley.
 After he left the series, McFadden returned.
-At the end of season 2 Patrick Stewart was asked by the producer what he wanted and he asked for new uniforms, more action scenes and for Diana Muldaur to be fired and McFadden brought back.
+At the end of season 2 Patrick Stewart was asked by the producer what he wanted and he asked for new uniforms, more action scenes and for McFadden brought back.

 Season three saw further appearances for several recurring characters from the franchise, including John de Lancie as Q in "Deja Q", Majel Barrett as Lwaxana Troi in "Ménage à Troi", who had both appeared in multiple episodes of previous seasons.
 It also featured an appearance by Mark Lenard as Sarek.
 Lenard had previously appeared in this role in the Star Trek: The Original Series episode "Journey to Babel" as well as the film franchise.
 Denise Crosby, whose character Tasha Yar was killed in the first season episode "Skin of Evil", returned in "Yesterday's Enterprise" due to changes to the timeline seen in the series.
 The events of that episode would set up appearances in The Next Generation for the actress as the half-Romulan character Sela in later seasons.

 The season also featured the first appearance of actors who would later reappear both in The Next Generation and later series of the franchise.
 These included Tony Todd as Worf's brother Kurn, who would appear in this role later in the series and also in Star Trek: Deep Space Nine.
 "Hollow Pursuits" marked the first appearance of Dwight Schultz as Lt.
 Reginald Barclay in the franchise.
 He would become a recurring character in the series, and go on to appear in several episodes of Star Trek: Voyager and the film Star Trek: First Contact (1996).
 Schultz had previously been known for his role as H. M. Murdock in the television series The A-Team.